18 wheels and a heart to serve

 Here in Arecibo, a city of 100,000 about 50 miles west of San Juan, 4 feet of water washed into the newly constructed building of the Church of Christ that missionary Jim Gullette and his wife, Connie, have served for 21 years.

 On a recent Sunday, the English-speaking Christians from Kentucky joined the Spanish-speaking congregation for a bilingual worship assembly in the repaired facility on Puerto Rico’s northern coast.

-The church members sang “This is the day (that the Lord has made)” in each language, while men leading the communion prayers alternated between English and Spanish.
+The church members sang “This Is The Day (That the Lord Has Made)” in each language.
+Those leading the communion prayers alternated between English and Spanish.

 “Here we were — two different languages, two different worlds, with one heart and one spirit,” said Joni Goodman, 41, a Reidland church member who joined her 13-year-old son, Cayden, on the trip.
 “I just cried throughout the whole service.
 It was so sweet, so emotional.
 The spirit of God was just alive.”

 Arecibo church member Rosa Mastache Dominguez prepared homemade meals such as shepherd’s pie for the mission team.
 She choked with emotion as she voiced appreciation for the Kentucky group.

 “For the entire congregation,” Dominguez said that Sunday morning, “there are no words that we can say to thank you for the help you’ve given after Hurricane Maria.”